Discover more from Elegant Legal Writing

 In a later post, we will study that excerpt further and identify some of the writing mechanisms that make it as readable as it is.
 For now, however, just note that it is easy to read and nearly free of legal jargon.
 It reads more like a nonfiction bestseller than a stereotypical legal brief.
 That is what we should strive for.

-Subscribe for free to receive new posts in your inbox:
+Subscribe for free to receive future Elegant Legal Writing posts by email: